Beyond Bilinear: Generalized Multimodal Factorized High-order Pooling for Visual Question Answering: Answer Correlation Modeling

 In most existing VQA approaches, the answering stage is formulated as a multi-class classification problem and each answer refers to an individual class.
 In practice, this assumption may not hold for the VQA task because the answers with the same or similar meaning can be expressed diversely by different annotators.
 For example, both the answers `\emph{a little dog}' and `\emph{a puppy}' could be correct for a given image-question pair.
 Therefore, it is crucial to model the answer correlations in the VQA task so that the learned model could be more robust.

 In some datasets like VQA \cite{antol2015vqa}, each question is annotated with multiple answers by different people.
-To exploit the answer correlations, an \emph{answer sampling} strategy was used in \cite{fukui2016multimodal}.
-Specifically, for each image-question pair in the training set, its answers form a repeatable list $A=\{a_1,a_2,...,a_N\}$, referring to the situation that multiple people annotate the sample with the same answer.
-In each epoch the sample is accessed, a single answer is randomly picked from $A$ as the label for this sample in this epoch.
-In this way, the problem become the traditional multi-class classification problem and traditional softmax loss function could be used to train the model.
-With the repeatable property of $A$, the model can learn the answer correlation eventually with sufficient number of iterations.
+To exploit the answer correlations, an \emph{answer sampling} strategy was used in MCB \cite{fukui2016multimodal}.
+Specifically, for each image-question pair in the training set, the multiple answers for each sample are represented as a distribution vector of all the possible answers $y\in\mathbb{R}^N$, where $N$ is the total number of answers for the whole training set. $y_i\in[0,1]$ indicates the occurrence probability of the $i$-th answer with that $\sum_{i}y_i=1$.
+In each epoch the sample is accessed, a single answer is obtained by sampling from probability distribution $y$ as the label for this sample in this epoch.
+In this way, the problem become the traditional multi-class classification problem with single label and traditional softmax loss function could be used to train the model.
+With sufficient number of iterations, the model can learn the answer correlation eventually.

 In practice, using answer sampling strategy may introduce uncertainty to the learned model and may take more iterations to converge.
-To overcome the problem, we transform the multi-class classification problem with sampled answers to the \emph{label distribution learning} (LDL) problem with a fixed answer distribution \cite{geng2013facial}.
-The answers $A$ for each sample are represented as a distribution vector of all the possible answers $y\in\mathbb{R}^N$, where $N$ is the total number of answers for the whole training set. $y_i\in[0,1]$ indicates the occurrence probability of the $i$-th answer in $A$ with that $\sum_{i}y_i=1$.
-Accordingly, we use the KL-divergence loss function to penalize the prediction $z\in\mathbb{R}^N$ after the softmax activation of the last fully-connected layer:
+To overcome the problem, we transform the single-label multi-class classification problem with sampled answers to the \emph{label distribution learning} (LDL) problem \cite{geng2013facial} with the answer distribution $y$.
+Accordingly, we use the KL-divergence loss function to penalize the prediction $z\in\mathbb{R}^N$ after the softmax activation of the last fully-connected layer.

+Note that KL-divergence loss contains an additional constant term compared to the multi-label cross-entropy loss.
+They are equivalent during optimization.